Up to 60% off sofas & mattresses — limited‑time deals.

 Which Fathom mattress is best for couples?

-If you want the least disruption, the Medium Memory Foam or Green Tea Gel Cooling foam performed best for motion isolation.
-If you want easier turning without losing couple comfort, the Luxe Hybrid was the most livable compromise.
+If you want the least disturbance, the Medium Memory Foam and Green Tea Gel Cooling models did best for motion isolation in our testing.
+If you want easier turning without losing too much partner comfort, the Luxe Hybrid was the most practical compromise.

 Which model felt most supportive for back pain sensitivity?

-The Firm Memory Foam was the most consistent for holding my hips up and keeping my lower back from tightening overnight, especially on back sleep and stomach-leaning positions.
+The Firm Memory Foam was the most consistent at holding the hips up and keeping the lower back from tightening overnight, especially for back sleep and stomach-leaning positions.

 Which option is easiest to move around on?

 The Luxe Hybrid was the clear winner for responsiveness.
-It let Ethan turn without feeling “stuck,” and it felt more natural for combination sleep.
+It felt the most natural for combination sleep and the least restrictive during overnight position changes.

 Do the foam models sleep hot?

-They stayed neutral in our testing, but they are still foam.
-If you sleep hot, breathable bedding and a cooler room setup matter as much as the gel-infused foam layer.
+They stayed fairly neutral in our testing, but they are still foam beds.
+Breathable bedding and a cooler room setup will matter just as much as the gel-infused foam layers.

 Previous post